-If you have any queries about your delivery requirements please contact the following email BEFORE filming:
+If you have any queries about your delivery requirements please contact the following email before filming:

 All stills must conform to the BBC’s picture delivery guidelines.
 Please deliver a combination of landscape and portrait format images.
-It may be that the BBC only requires 5 iconic images and a further 5 stills per episode.
+It may be that the BBC only requires five iconic images and a further five stills per episode.
 Please contact firstname.lastname@example.org for confirmation.

 All stills provided to the BBC must be shot to a professional standard and delivered in digital format at as high a resolution as possible - ideally JPEGs at 35Mb 300 dpi.
 Screen grabs are not acceptable unless agreed beforehand and only in exceptional circumstances.

-The BBC may also commission its own photography subject to agreement with the programme’s BBC Executive Producer.
+The BBC may also commission its own photography subject to agreement with the BBC Executive Producer.
 Copyright in these images will be retained by the BBC.

 Details of Billings Due Dates are available at the BDS website.
-(Note - the BBC is not responsible for the content of external websites.)
+(Note: the BBC is not responsible for the content of external websites.)

 This page is best viewed in an up-to-date web browser with style sheets (CSS) enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets (CSS) if you are able to do so.